famquan/AI-Writing-Assistant/README.md

 ## Configuration

-This application allows you to customize the system prompts used for generating writing suggestions and translations.
+This application allows you to customize the AI service, API keys, and system prompts.

 To access the settings, right-click the application's tray icon and select "Settings."
-In the settings window, you can modify the following prompts:
+In the settings window, you can configure the following:

+-   **AI Service**: Choose between `OpenAI` and `Gemini` as the provider for AI-powered suggestions.
+-   **API Key**: Enter your API key for the selected service.
--   **Writing System Prompt**: The prompt used to guide the AI in improving your writing.
+-   **Writing System Prompt**: Customize the prompt used to guide the AI in improving your writing.
--   **Translation System Prompt**: The prompt used for translating text to Vietnamese.
+-   **Translation System Prompt**: Modify the prompt used for translating text to Vietnamese.

 The default prompts are designed for general use, but you can tailor them to better suit your specific needs.